jku-win-dke/AISA-XMI-Mapper/README.md

 			a sh:NodeShape ;
 			sh:datatype  xsd:string ;
 			sh:in ( "FT" "M" "FL" "SM" "OTHER" ) .
 4. Stereotype **"DataType"**: For each UML class with stereotype "DataType" a SHACL shape is generated.
 For each super class with stereotype "DataType", a sh:and statement is added.
 The property shape with sh:path rdf:value is always added to classes with stereotype "DataType".
-If a super class with stereotype "XSDsimpleType" exists, a sh:datatype constraint is added for the property shape of rdf:value.
+If a super class with stereotype "XSDsimpleType" exists, a sh:datatype constraint is added for the rdf:value property shape.
 If a super class with stereotype "CodeList" exists, a sh:node constraint is added for the property shape of rdf:value.
-If an attribute with stereotype "XSDfacet" exists, it is added as corresponding constraint (e.g. minLength) for the property shape of rdf:value.
-If a super class with stereotype "XSDsimpleType" exists, a SHACL datatype constraint is added for the property shape of rdf:value.
+If an attribute with stereotype "XSDfacet" exists, it is added as corresponding SHACL constraint (e.g. minLength) for the rdf:value property shape.
+If a super class with stereotype "XSDsimpleType" exists, a SHACL datatype constraint is added for the rdf:value property shape.
 All other attributes with stereotype not being "XSDfacet" are mapped according to the basic mapping of attributes.
 If an attribute from type "NilReasonEnumeration" exists, a SHACL exactly one (sh:xone) constraint is added, specifiyng that either a aixm:nilReason can occur or all other properties and rdf:value.
+Classes with stereotype "DataType" are typically used in attributes and not in connections, thus, the basic mapping methods 2 and 3 are not used.
 Example aixm:ValDistanceVerticalType and its super class aixm:ValDistanceVerticalBaseType:

 		aixm:ValDistanceVerticalType
 			a sh:NodeShape ;